NBA draft lottery: 1985–1989: Early lottery system

-Since 1990: Weighted lottery system
+1990–2026: Weighted lottery system

 In 1990, the NBA changed the format of the lottery to give the team with the worst record the best chance of landing the first pick.
 The worst non-playoff team that season would have 11 chances, out of 66, to obtain the first pick.
 The second worst would have 10 chances, and so on.
 Similarly to the previous system, the weighted lottery system was also used only to determine the first three picks, while the rest of the teams selected in reverse order of their win–loss records.

 Despite the weighted odds, the Orlando Magic managed to win the lottery in 1993 with only one chance to obtain the first pick as it was the best non-playoff team in the previous season.
 In October 1993, the NBA modified the lottery system to give the team with the worst record a higher chance to win the draft lottery and to decrease the better teams' chances to win.
 The new system increased the chances of the worst team obtaining the first pick in the draft from 16.7 percent to 25 percent, while decreasing the chances of the best non-playoff team from 1.5 percent to 0.5 percent.

 In the new system, 14 numbered table tennis balls were used.
 Then, a four-number combination from the 14 balls were drawn to determine the lottery winner.
 Prior to the draft, the NBA assigns 1,000 possible combinations to the non-playoff teams (the 11–12–13–14 combination is ignored and redrawn).
 The process was then repeated to determine the second and third pick.
 The table below shows the lottery chances and the probabilities for each team to win the first pick in the weighted lottery system in 1993 and 1994 drafts.